zoisite-rb/zoisite-rb/guides/source/initialization.md

 Launch!
 -------

 Let's start to boot and initialize the app.
-A Rails application is usually started by running `bin/rails console` or `bin/rails server`.
+A Zoisite application is usually started by running `bin/rails console` or `bin/rails server`.

 ### `bin/rails`